net-lisias-kspu/ModularFuelSystem/README.md

 # Modular Fuel System /L Unofficial

-Modular Fuel Tanks allows any supported tank to be filled with exactly how much or how little fuel you want, of whatever type you want.
+Modular Fuel System allows any supported tank to be filled with exactly how much or how little fuel you want, of whatever type you want.

+Modular Fuel Tanks use the Stock Fuels.

+Real Fuels implements a new engines subsystems, where realistic fuels are used instead.

 Unofficial fork by Lisias.

 ## In a Hurry